 1. Graphic Design Portfolios

 Look through the portfolios of designers and artists at these sites, which serve as platforms to showcase creative work and collections.
+They can give you visual inspiration for layout, color palette and overall design.

 Browse online and print magazines to observe the layout, typography and ideas used in advertisements.
+These can provide visual ideas for using a magazine layout for eLearning and for print materials, such as job aids and newsletters.

 3. Design Museums